JicoDotNet/Full-Inventory-by-Asp-Net-Azure/README.md

 - **User Authentication** – Implements cookie-based authentication for secure user sessions.
 - **Data Protection** – Ensures security through SQL Server and Azure Storage access policies.

+## Contributing
+This project is a collaborative effort that can involve various forms of participation.
+Here’s a guide on how you can contribute:

+### Submitting Bug Reports
+- **Identify the Bug:** Clearly describe the issue you’ve encountered.
+Include details such as the context in which the bug occurred, steps to reproduce it, and the expected vs. actual results.
+- **Check Existing Issues:** Before submitting a new bug report, search the project’s issues to ensure it hasn’t been reported already.
+- **Use the Template:** Follow any issue template provided by the project.
+This often includes specific details the maintainers need.
+- **Include Logs and Screenshots:** If applicable, add logs and screenshots to help maintainers understand the problem.

+### Feature Requests
+- **Suggesting Enhancements**: Propose new features or improvements to existing ones.
+Explain the benefits and potential impact on the project.
+- **Discuss in Issues:** Use the project’s issues section to discuss ideas with maintainers and other contributors.
+- **Be Patient:** Remember that maintainers are often volunteers.
+It may take time for them to respond to your request.

+### Pull Requests
+- **Fork the Repository:** Create your own copy of the project to work on.
+- **Create a Branch:** Make a new branch in your fork for your changes.
+- **Make Changes:** Implement your bug fix or feature, adhering to the project's coding standards.
+- **Write Tests:** If the project has tests, add tests for your changes to ensure they work as expected.
+- **Pull Request:** Submit a pull request to the original repository.
+Fill in the provided PR template with details of your changes.
+- **Code Review:** Be open to feedback and make requested changes during the code review process.

+Remember to always read the project’s [CONTRIBUTING.md](/docs/CONTRIBUTING.md) file, as it will contain specific guidelines tailored to the project’s needs.
+You are open to contributing.
+Happy contributing! 🚀

+## Versioning & Change log
+Check the [CHANGELOG.md](/docs/CHANGELOG.md) for version history and updates.